-Ref: Categorisation Subject to Consultation Budget savings proposal 24/25 (£m) 25/26 (£m) 26/27 (£m) Tota (£m) CC01 Т No Review of all Services across Children's Care.
+Ref: Categorisation Subject to Consultation Budget savings proposal 24/25 (£m) 25/26 (£m) 26/27 (£m) Total (£m) CC01 Т No Review of all Services across Children's Care.
 A robust review and evaluation of staffing will be undertaken across Children's Services.
 Research and alternative operating models of practice will also be considered within this review.
 The staffing levels and structure will be reviewed to ensure Children's Services are effectively responding to the needs of children and families.
-(0.700) (0.500) (1.200) CC02 E No Review of Placements (including Processes and Procedures).
+(0.700) (0.500) (1.200) CC02 Е No Review of Placements (including Processes and Procedures).
 This will be achieved by undertaking a deep dive of placements for children to bring young people back to Middlesbrough and/or to remain local.
 This review is likely to reduce financial pressures as this is a high-cost area.
 Increased governance and management oversight will be implemented to have a stronger grip on decision making and spending.
 (1.100) (1.100) CC03 Т No Improvement of Internal Residential capacity through the purchase of suitable properties and refurbishment of existing MBC properties into Residential homes This will include consideration of properties within Middlesbrough to increase inhouse placements for children.
 0.000 (0.450) (0.615) (1.065) CC04 Е No Workforce Development - Review of recruitment and retention and marketing of job roles, in particular Social Worker related posts.
 This will include a robust review and evaluation of staffing across Children's Services.
 Due to the challenges with recruitment which are contributing to the ongoing budget pressures, we need to redesign and improve our recruitment offer and marketing strategy to attract workers to Middlesbrough.
-(0.800) (0.800) spend and using more of the grant funding the Council unaccompanied asylum seeking children.
-We will also support fund through the DfE which will support our the children who are subject to an Special Guardianship O Other savings - Maximising grants This will involve having a stronger oversight of the S17 (Financial Assistance) spend and using more of the grant funding the Council receives for our unaccompanied asylum seeking children.
+(0.800) (0.800) CC05 E No Other savings - Maximising grants This will involve having a stronger oversight of the S17 (Financial Assistance) spend and using more of the grant funding the Council receives for our unaccompanied asylum seeking children.
 We will also be using the adoption support fund through the DfE which will support our therapeutic offer to children who are subject to an Special Guardianship Order or Child Arrangement Order.
-(0.454) (0.150) (0.100) (0.704) CC06 (0.400) (0.400) CC07 I Yes Special Guardianship Order Payment review.
+(0.454) (0.150) (0.100) (0.704) CC06 Т No SHIFT Project, a multidisciplinary approach in prevention.
+Introduction of the SHiFT programme, alongside the robust placement review, will achieve better outcomes for our young people who are involved in criminal activity, reduce the number of children entering care and mitigate the need for some high-cost placements.
+(0.400) (0.400) CC07 I Yes Special Guardianship Order Payment review.
 Undertake a review of policy and practice, aligning to regulatory requirements and DWP benefit entitlements (0.800) (0.300) (1.100) Total Chile dren's Services (4.254) (1.400) (0.715) (6.369)

 Proposed reduction in Staff over 2024/25 to 2025/26 FTE Current Vacant Posts FTE

 (27.0) 114.0

 - -

-- -
+- •

 - -

 - -

 - -

 1.0 -

 (26.0) 114.0

-Education & Partners hips 3 ----------- --- ---------- ------ ---
+Education 8 & I Partne rships S ------------- ----- -------- -------- ---

-• Ref: Categorisation Subject to Consultation Budget savings proposal 24/25 (£m) EDC01 EDC01 E Yes Review of Integrated Transport Unit arrangements This will be achieved through efficiencies in services such as optimisation of routes and cost of in-house and external suppliers.
-(0.132) - (0.132) Total Educ Total Education (0.132) 0.000 0.000 (0.132)
+Ref: Categorisation Subject to Consultation Budget savings proposal 24/25 (£m) 25/26 (£m) Total (£m) EDC01 E Yes Review of Integrated Transport Unit arrangements This will be achieved through efficiencies in services such as optimisation of routes and cost of in-house and external suppliers.
+(0.132) - (0.132) Total Educ ation (0.132) 0.000 0.000 (0.132)